exakat/php-dictionary/dictionary/forward-compatible.ini.rst

 A forward compatible feature is a feature that will be available in future versions.
 In particular, it might be couple with a forward incompatible feature, which will be dropped, while the forward compatible feature will stay.

-For example, PHP allows the incrementation of non-numeric strings.
-This feature migth be deprecated, and could be removed in a future version (not defined at the time of writing).
+For example, PHP allows the increment of non-numeric strings.
+This feature might be deprecated, and could be removed in a future version (not defined at the time of writing).
 The functions ``str_increment()`` and ``str_decrement()`` were introduced in PHP 8.3.
 They can replace the current feature, and they will be available in the future versions, making them forward compatible.

 .. code-block:: php